100 Stories

 Travel Options

 3. The third choice would be to drive a car to the bridge area.
-You can drive using highway route number 2 which is free, or use the Sanyo Expressway to Iwakuni.
+You can drive using highway route number 2, which is free, or use the Sanyo Expressway to Iwakuni.
 The toll cost is around ¥900-¥1000 using the highway depending on where you enter the highway.
 Once off the highway, there are plenty of English-language signs leading to the bridge inside Iwakuni City limits.
-There is ¥300 parking below the bridge next to the river, or free parking located a few hundred meters further from the bridge and and also at the river level.
+There is ¥300 parking below the bridge next to the river, or free parking located a few hundred meters further from the bridge and also at the river level.

 Exploration (Bus)

 If you opt for the bus, you can view and explore the bridge and surrounding area immediately upon alighting from the bus.
 The fee to traverse the bridge is ¥310 for adults and ¥160 for children.
-The bridge open times are from 8AM until 5PM everyday.
+The bridge open times are from 8:00 a.m. until 5 p.m. every day.
 If you wish to cross before or after these times, the bridge is still open and there is no fee.
 Thus, maybe a sunrise or sunset crossing would save you a few yen!

 The bridge is built over the Nishiki River that runs through Iwakuni.
-It has 5 wooden arches that span across the river, and was originally built without using any nails.
-A major architectural feat for the times in the 17th century.
+It has 5 wooden arches that span across the river and was originally built without using any nails, a major architectural feat for the times in the 17th century.

-Before you cross the bridge, you may want to check out the local shops near the bus depot selling various local Iwakuni commodities such as sweets,Knick-knacks, and sake.
+Before you cross the bridge, you may want to check out the local shops near the bus depot selling various local Iwakuni commodities such as sweets, knick-knacks, and sake.
 The shops are directly in front of the bridge and across the street.
-Also at the river level (where you can descend the stairs next to the bridge) there are a few street stalls selling snacks – both hot and cold.
+Also at the river level (where you can descend using the stairs next to the bridge) are a few street stalls selling snacks – both hot and cold.

 There is also a very nice hotel in the area called Iwakuni Kokusai Kanko Hotel.
 It is about 200 meters from the bridge (when facing the bridge from the bus station side just turn right and walk about 1 minute).
-It has a Chinese restaurant, a souvenir shop, and an open air/enclosed hot spring (located on top floor) open to the public from 11AM to 10PM.
+It has a Chinese restaurant, a souvenir shop, and an open air/enclosed hot spring (located on top floor) open to the public from 11:00 a.m. to 10:00 p.m.
 The cost is ¥1700 per person to visit.

 Train (Walk)